Konradiks/stroke-prediction-ml/README.md

 ---

+## 📦 What You Need to Run
+To use the prediction model, make sure you have the following files and folders in your working directory:

+✅ models/ folder (with trained ML model)

+✅ scalers/ folder (with preprocessing scalers)

+✅ runStrokePredictionML.py file

+These are required for the runStrokePrediction() function to work correctly.

+---

 ## 📋 Required Input Format

 Detailed description of required data types, formats, and accepted values can be found in the file: